Terminus004/js-basics/README.md

 let name = 'Tracer007'; //creates a variable name`

-console.log(name); //name variable is called and shown in console 'Check in browser using Ctrl+Shift+i or using npm index.js
+console.log(name); //name variable is called and shown in console

 // variable name ----=